-It can all become a little confusing with all the different definitions, but essentially think of it like a business process.
-The input is the Business Process Design, and out comes your SOP.
+It can all become a little confusing with all the different definitions, but essentially think of it as a business process.
+The input is the Business Process Design, and outcomes of your SOP.
 You can find out more about Standard Operating Procedures by reading this article.

 Now you’ve had a read of how you can categorise your business processes, it’s worth having a look at business process management in more detail, which is how your monitor the efficiency of your processes, a necessary step to ensuring continuous improvement.